Seaweed_Methane_Article_Header.png

 How to Reduce Methane Emissions | Could Seaweed Animal Feed Be The Answer?

 The average dairy cow quietly burps out 380 pounds of methane a year.
-While burping is no social faux pas in the farmyard, methane is a potent greenhouse gas.
 Could we change what we feed our cattle to help keep their burps at bay and reduce methane emissions?

-Methane is short-lived in our atmosphere compared to carbon dioxide, but it’s far stronger at warming our planet: in fact, over 20 years methane can trap 84 times more heat than the same amount of carbon dioxide.1
+Methane is short-lived in our atmosphere compared to carbon dioxide, but it’s far stronger at warming our planet.
+Over a 20-year period, methane can trap 84 times more heat than the same amount of carbon dioxide.1

 Altogether the burps (and, to a lesser degree, farts) of ruminant livestock are responsible for 30% of global methane emissions, or the equivalent of about 5.5% of all greenhouse gas emissions from human activities.2 So if we’re looking to prevent climate change, we need to somehow reduce the amount of methane cows are belching out.